-Urban Counties are defined in Section 102(a)(6)(A) of the Housing and Community Development Act of 1974 (HCDA) (42 U.S.C.
-5301 et seq.), and must meet one of these population thresholds:
+Section 102(a)(6)(A) of the Housing and Community Development Act of 1974 (HCDA) (42 U.S.C.
+5301 et seq.) defines Urban Counties.

+An Urban County must meet one of these population thresholds:

 - 1. Have a total combined population of 200,000 or more in their unincorporated areas and participating UGLGs (excluding the population of Metropolitan Cities). - 2.
 Have a total combined population of at least 100,000 (but fewer than 200,000) in their unincorporated areas and participating UGLGs, if those areas (combined) include the majority of low- and moderate-income people in the county.
-This is called the low- and moderate-income preponderance test. - CPD's OTIE will perform this calculation to determine if a county meets the low- and moderate-income preponderance test if it does not meet the first population threshold above (#1). - The county itself (overall) still must have a minimum population of 200,000, excluding its Metropolitan Cities.
+We call this the low- and moderate-income preponderance test. - OTIE will perform this calculation to determine if a county meets the low- and moderate-income preponderance test if it does not meet the first population threshold above. - The county itself (overall) still must have a minimum population of 200,000, excluding its Metropolitan Cities.
 This means that the total population of the county in unincorporated areas, participating UGLGs, and any nonparticipating UGLGs is greater than 200,000.